civicteam/hello-civic/README.md

 	2. A runnable example in its own folder
 	3. A README with setup instructions

 Even small improvements—bug fixes, better comments, UI polish—are welcome.
-See CONTRIBUTING.md for detailed guidelines.

-⸻

-🖼️ About the artwork

-The banner image lives at assets/hello.png.
-If you'd like a version with the repo title overlaid—or a square avatar for social previews—just say the word and I can generate a text-on-image variant.

 ⸻